DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_hidequickinfo.md - hides the pop-up task form (if it's currently active)
 - api/gantt_importfromexcel.md - converts an Excel file to JSON
 - api/gantt_importfrommsproject.md - converts an XML or MPP MS Project file to JSON
-- api/gantt_init.md - constructor.
-Initializes a dhtmlxGantt object
+- api/gantt_init.md - initializes a dhtmlxGantt inside a container
-- api/gantt_ischildof.md - checks whether a task is a child of other task
+- api/gantt_ischildof.md - checks whether a task is a child of a different task
 - api/gantt_iscircularlink.md - checks whether the link is circular
 - api/gantt_iscriticallink.md - checks whether the specified link is critical
 - api/gantt_iscriticaltask.md - checks whether the specified task is critical